3ki5tj/snippets/constraint/README.md

 $$
 V(x, y) = (1/2) x^2  + (k/2) y^2 (1 + a x^2).
 $$
-Here, $k$ is supposed to tend to infinity.
+Here, $k$ would tend to infinity ultimately.

 With the scaling is $z = \sqrt{k} y$, we get
 $$